Netflix/metaflow-docs/docs/getting-started/infrastructure.md

 This stack requires more maintenance than the AWS-native stack above, although the basic setup is quite manageable if your organization is already familiar with Kubernetes.

-### Customizable, full-stack DS/ML on Azure, powered by Kubernetes
+### Customizable full stack on Azure, powered by Kubernetes

 If you need a full-stack DS/ML platform on Azure, this Kubernetes-based stack is a good option.
 It is the same stack as the one running on EKS on AWS, with the S3-based datastore replaced with Azure Blob Storage.